-Q: From reading SuperGuide articles, I can see that from July 2017, there is no longer a special contributions cap for people between 50 and 74 years, but a general concessional contribution cap of $25,000 a year for all age groups.
-I can also see that for non-concessional contributions, the cap is now $100,000 from July 2017.
+Q: From reading SuperGuide articles, I can see that since July 2017, there is no longer a special contributions cap for people between 50 and 74 years, but a general concessional contribution cap of $25,000 a year for all age groups.
+I can also see that for non-concessional contributions, the cap is now $100,000.
 Is this $100,000 cap for NON-concessional contribution the same regardless of the age of the person?
 I am nearly 65 and I would like to know if the limit of $100,000 a year applies to people over 65.

 You must satisfy a work test when making super contributions on or after the age of 65.
 You must work 40 hours in a 30-day period in the financial year in which you plan to contribute.
-I explain the contribution rules in more detail in the SuperGuide article, Superannuation contributions: Wearing two caps for 2017/2018 year.
+I explain the contribution rules in more detail in the SuperGuide articles, Superannuation contributions: Wearing two caps for 2018/2019 year (and 2017/2018 year) and Over-65s work test: How does it operate?.

 Note: Anyone aged 75 years or over cannot make voluntary super contributions, although an employer can make compulsory super contributions for an employee aged 75 years or older (for more information about ageless Superannuation Guarantee contributions see SuperGuide article Employer super (SG) contributions paid for over-70s).
 For more information about the ban on voluntary contributions beyond age 74, see SuperGuide article Super contributions beyond the age of 75.